rafaeltuelho/wildfly-s2i-jmx-exporter/README.md

 * [Jolokia](http://www.jolokia.org) : version **1.6.1** and port **8778**
 * [jmx_exporter](https://github.com/prometheus/jmx_exporter): version **0.3.1** and port **9779**

-You can influence the behaviour of `agent-bond-opts.sh` by setting various environment variables:
+You can influence the behaviour of `run-java-options.sh` by setting various environment variables:

 ### Agent-Bond Options